1863 Battle of Camerone

 Battle honor and Legion colors

-In response to this famous action, French Emperor Napoleon III prescribed the name of Camerone as a battle honor to be emblazoned on the Foreign Regiment’s regimental color.
-Today, this battle honor is seen on all Foreign Legion flags and standards.
+In recognition of this extraordinary stand, Emperor Napoleon III ordered that the name Camerone be inscribed on the regimental colors of the Foreign Regiment.
+Today, this battle honor is present on all flags and standards of the Legion.

 Battle of Camerone - Battle Honor - Foreign Legion - Flag - Standard - Regimental color

 Battle honor – Camerone.
-The pre-WWI regimental color of the 1st Foreign Regiment, displaying the emblazoned Camerone battle honor.
+The pre-WWI regimental colors of the 1st Foreign Regiment, displaying the emblazoned Camerone battle honor.

 Mexico - Mexican Campaign - Medal - Foreign Legion - 1st Foreign Regiment - Insignia - Badge

 Medal of the Mexican Expedition.
-Left, the medal issued by the French Empire in 1863, for soldiers who had participated in the campaign in Mexico.
-For the Foreign Legion, this campaign was a turning point in its history, thanks to the Battle of Camerone.
-It adopted the green and red colors and uses the design of this medal (inspired by the Mexican coat of arms) for the insignia of its Motherhouse/HQ – the 1st Foreign Regiment (1er RE).
-To learn more about the insignia, see: 3rd “Camerone” Company, 4e REI.
+Left: The medal issued by the French Empire in 1863 to soldiers who took part in the Mexican campaign.
+For the Foreign Legion, this campaign marked a historic turning point thanks to the Battle of Camerone.
+The Legion adopted green and red as its official colors and based the insignia of its Motherhouse – the 1st Foreign Regiment (1er RE) – on the design of this medal, itself inspired by the Mexican coat of arms.
+For more information, see: 3rd “Camerone” Company, 4e REI.

 Camerone Day